kubermatic/docs/content/kubeone/master/infrastructure/terraform_configs.en.md

 If you downloaded KubeOne by using the installation script, downloading the release, or you've checked out the repository, navigate to the `./examples/terraform` directory.

-If you used the Arch Linux package, navigate to the `/usr/share/doc/kubeone/examples/terraform/` directory.
+If you installed KubeOne using the Arch Linux package, the example configs are located in the `/usr/share/doc/kubeone/examples/terraform/` directory.
+You should copy those configs to some other place, as they might be removed/overwritten when upgrading the package.

 In this directory, you can find directories for each supported provider.
 Navigate to the appropriate directory depending on the provider you want to